MrAhmalo/roblox-portfolio/index.md

 ### Roblox Builder and Designer

 **Hey, I am MrAhmalo.
-I started learning about Roblox Studio, Scripting, Building, Modelling and that stuff 2 Years ago.
+I started learning about Roblox Studio, Scripting, Building and that stuff 2 Years ago.
 I have lots of experience in Terrain and designing an GUI/UI.**

 **And yeah I know my account profile says its created 1 year ago, but this is not my first account since I lost the data of my old one.**